Short Eyes (film)

-Short Eyes is a 1977 American film adaptation of Miguel Piñero's play of the same title, directed by Robert M. Young.
+Short Eyes is a 1977 American prison drama film directed by Robert M. Young and based on Miguel Piñero's play of the same name.
 It was filmed in the Manhattan House of Detention for Men, otherwise known as The Tombs.

 The Wu-Tang Clan sampled dialogue from the film for the songs "Let My Niggas Live" and "Gravel Pit" in 2000.

 Plot

 Short Eyes is set in an unnamed prison in New York City, whose inmates are predominantly African American or Puerto Rican.
 One day, Clark Davis, a young, middle-class white man accused of raping a young girl, arrives on remand.
-His fellow prisoners immediately turn on him—child rapists are considered the lowest form of prison life—except for Juan, one of the institution's older prisoners, who treats him with dignity.
+His fellow prisoners immediately turn on him—child rapists are considered the lowest form of prison life—except for Juan, one of the institution's older prisoners, who treats him with some dignity.
+"Short eyes" is prison slang for a prisoner convicted of child sex abuse.

 Davis insists he doesn't remember raping the girl, but he admits to Juan that he has molested several other children.
 The prosecution's case against Davis is weak and, unless Juan tells prison authorities about Davis' confessions to him, it is only a matter of time before he is set free.
 As Juan struggles with what to do, the other prisoners plan to get rid of Davis permanently.